wet-boew/wet-boew-api-standards/README.md

 ### All languages together in one response

-Ideally all information with language content would be provided and marked with the language used in the same field.
-Example:

-    {
-        "title": {
-            "fra": "Levé LiDAR aux environs du Réserve de biosphere", "eng": "Biosphere Reserve LiDAR Survey"
-        },
-        ..
-    }

-If not possible for interoperability reasons or software limitations language content may appear in separate fields.
+All language content may appear in separate fields at the same level using a `_lang` suffix for non-English languages from BCP-47.
 This method is used for metadata on http://data.gc.ca/ .
 Example:

     {
         "title": "Biosphere Reserve LiDAR Survey",
-        "title_fra": "Levé LiDAR aux environs du Réserve de biosphere", ..
+        "title_fr": "Levé LiDAR aux environs du Réserve de biosphere", ..
     }